 The Project-Based Capstone represents the culmination of students’ work during each summer session and will engage students in simulated arguments on behalf of a “client.”
 They will use NYLS’s high-tech Joe Plumeri Center for Social Justice and Economic Opportunity, home to the School’s 20-plus clinical and experiential programs, for this portion of the program.

 High School Program

-Through a partnership with the nonprofit Legal Outreach, NYLS will host Legal Outreach’s Summer Law Institute for five weeks, beginning in July 2019.
+Through a partnership with the nonprofit Legal Outreach, NYLS will host Legal Outreach’s Summer Law Institute.
 For 35 years, Legal Outreach has prepared urban youth from underserved communities to pursue higher education.
 Its Summer Law Institute teaches rising ninth graders about law school, legal careers, criminal justice, and the criminal trial process.
 Students explore topics such as stop and frisk, search and seizure, evidence, arraignment, and bail.
 They also participate in a moot court before actual judges.

 In addition to Legal Outreach’s curriculum, NYLS will facilitate a Speaker Series for its Summer Law Institute participants, drawing from its rich alumni base.

 Non-Traditional Pipeline Program

-NYLS is laying the groundwork to launch its Non-Traditional Pipeline Program, for civil servants and other working adults, in spring 2020.
+NYLS is laying the groundwork to launch its Non-Traditional Pipeline Program, for civil servants and other working adults, in 2020.
 Since 2013, the School has informally partnered with paralegal studies programs and government agencies to create new on-ramps to law school.
-The Non-Traditional Pipeline Program will represent a formalized approach to this work.
-NYLS will share more details prior to the launch.
+The Non-Traditional Pipeline Program will represent a formal approach to this work.
+NYLS will share more details before the launch.